QiguangSong/Assignment_Robot/README.md

    7.3 Install python package with specific dependencies to avoid compatible issue and maintaining docker file
    7.4 Refactoring keywords
    7.5 Add more test cases: create multiple payments, process multiple payments
+   7.5 Complete the Database lib to support more databases